FAQ for Disaster Victims – Affected Taxpayer and Records Necessary to Meet a Deadline for Filing and Paying

 Definition of an Affected Taxpayer

 A taxpayer does not have to be located in a federally declared disaster area to be an “affected taxpayer.”
-Taxpayers are “affected” if records necessary to meet a filing or payment deadline are located in a covered disaster area.
+Taxpayers are “affected” if records necessary to meet a filing or payment deadline postponed during the relief period are located in a covered disaster area.

 An affected taxpayer can be: